 Securing the funding to make more stations accessible should be a top priority for Chicago elected officials at every level of government.
 People with disabilities in Chicago shouldn’t have to wait another 20 years or more to gain full and equal access to our public transit system.

-Approximately 11 percent of Chicagoans report having a disability.
+Approximately.
 Families with strollers, people with injuries, people carrying luggage and others also benefit from improved station access.
 The city’s growing population of older adults will put even more demands on accessible public amenities in the coming years, including transit stations.

 With a plan now available in Chicago, Active Trans will work with disability rights groups and other partners to ask that the city, county, state and federal elected officials fully fund the ASAP Plan and meet the 100 percent accessibility goal as soon as possible.